Should I Call My Ex? (Read This Before You Do)

 - Do I have a clear reason for calling?

-- Would I still want to call if I knew the relationship wouldn’t restart?
+- Would I still call if I knew the relationship wouldn’t restart?

-If the honest answers point to pain… don’t call.
+If your answers point to emotional risk… don’t call.

 - Set a 24-hour rule: “If I still want to call tomorrow, I’ll decide then”

-- Do something physical (walk, shower, stretch) to calm the body first
+- Do something physical (walk, shower, stretch) to calm your body

 - Text a friend who won’t feed the fantasy